Characterization of eventually periodic modules in the singularity categories: Applications

 \begin{proof} Suppose that $\L$ is eventually periodic.
 By \cite[Theorem 1.1]{Wang_2019} and Corollary \ref{claim_14}, there exist isomorphisms of graded $k$-algebras

 Then it follows from Corollary \ref{claim_14} that $\G$ is also eventually periodic.

 Now, let $p$ and $q$ be the periods of some periodic syzygies of the regular bimodules $\L$ and $\G$, respectively.
 We claim that $p=q$.
 It follows from the isomorphism (\ref{eq_2}) that $\hHH^{\bullet}(\G)$ has an invertible homogeneous element of degree $p$.
-Then an argument as in the proof of the implication from (2) to (1) in Theorem \ref{claim_13} shows that there exists an isomorphism $\Omega_{\Ge}^{j+p}(\G) \cong \Omega_{\Ge}^{j}(\G)$ in $\Ge\mod$ for some $j \gg 0$, where $\Omega_{\Ge}$ denotes the syzygy over $\Ge$.
+Then an argument as in the proof of the implication from (1) to (2) in Corollary \ref{claim_13_1} shows that there exists an isomorphism $\Omega_{\Ge}^{j+p}(\G) \cong \Omega_{\Ge}^{j}(\G)$ in $\Ge\mod$ for some $j \geq 0$, where $\Omega_{\Ge}$ denotes the syzygy over $\Ge$.
 Since the periodic syzygy $\Omega_{\Ge}^{j}(\G)$ has period $q$, we obtain that $q$ divides $p$.
 Similarly, the existence of an invertible homogeneous element of degree $q$ in $\hHH^{\bullet}(\L)$ implies that $p$ divides $q$.
 Since $p$ and $q$ are positive, we conclude that $p=q$. \end{proof}

 Recall that two finite dimensional $k$-algebras $\L$ and $\G$ are {\it derived equivalent} if there exists a triangle equivalence between $\D^{\rm b}(\L\mod)$ and $\D^{\rm b}(\G\mod)$ (see \cite{Rick_1989_JournalOfTheLondon}).
 It was proved by Wang \cite[Theorem 2.3]{Wang_2015} that any two derived equivalent finite dimensional $k$-algebras are singularly equivalent of Morita type with level.
-Thus we obtain the following result, which generalizes \cite[Theorem 2.9]{ErdSko08}.
+Thus we obtain the following result, which generalizes a result of Erdmann and Skowro\'{n}ski \cite[Theorem 2.9]{ErdSko08}.

 \begin{cor} Let $\L$ and $\G$ be two derived equivalent finite dimensional $k$-algebras.
 If $\L$ is eventually periodic, then so is $\G$.
 In particular, the periods of their periodic syzygies coincide. \end{cor}